Dual certificates of primal cone membership: A reconstruction formula for linear images of cones

+Note that Theorem \ref{thm:reconstruction} does not require a separate formula for H-certificates, since (for cones that admit H-certificates) every H-certificate is automatically a B-certificate.

-This theorem gives a closed-form formula with which we can compute a suitable pre-image of $b\in\K_A$ that automatically belongs to $\K$ to make the verification of $b\in\K_A$ even simpler (as long as membership in $\K$ can be easily verified).
-In other words, the formula \eqref{eq:reconstruction-formula} converts the dual certificate $y$ into a conventional, ``primal'' certificate of $b$'s membership in $\K_A$.
+The formula \eqref{eq:reconstruction-formula} converts the dual certificate $y$ into a conventional, ``primal'' certificate of $b$'s membership in $\K_A$.
 We note, however, that the relation $b\in\K_A$ is already rigorously certified by the relation $B_A(y)^{-1}b \in \KAs$, and the computation of the primal certificate $x$ is not necessary to produce or verify a dual certificate.
 On the contrary, dual certificates allow us to optimize directly over $\K_A$ and verify the feasibility of the computed (near-)optimal solutions without resorting to computing and verifying the membership of any vector in $\K$, which is useful whenever $\dim(\K_A)\ll\dim(\K)$.
 We detail the algorithmic aspects of these questions in Section \ref{sec:computing}.

 \textbf{Primal reconstruction and weighted least-squares.} The formula \eqref{eq:reconstruction-formula} can be interpreted as the optimal solution of the equality-constrained (weighted) least-squares problem